 To be endorsed as a school audiologist, an applicant must hold an earned master's or higher degree from an accepted institution of higher education or, for candidates who graduate after 2007, hold a clinical doctorate from an accepted institution of higher education; have successfully completed an approved program in audiology; have successfully completed a practicum or internship in a school setting equivalent to a minimum of eight weeks, full-time, under the supervision of a professionally licensed or masters-level licensed audiologist; and have passed an approved national audiology exam.
-The school audiologist is knowledgeable about and able to demonstrate the competencies specified below:
+The school audiologist is knowledgeable about and able to demonstrate the competencies specified below.

+An applicant who holds a license to practice in Colorado pursuant to the Audiologist Practice Act (section 12-210-101, et.seq., C.R.S.) or a valid license in another state and able to practice in Colorado pursuant to the Audiology and Speech-Language Pathology Interstate Compact (section 24-60-4101, C.R.S.), and who fulfills the practicum requirement outlined above, satisfies these requirements.

-- 7.01(1) The school audiologist is knowledgeable about the procedures necessary to identify hearing loss in children/students including, but not limited to, the following and is able to: - 7.01(1)(a) perform identification audiometric procedures including pure tone audiometric screening, immittance measurements, otoacoustic emissions and other electrophysiological measurements. - 7.01(1)(b) establish, administer and coordinate hearing and/or auditory processing disorders (APD) identification programs. - 7.01(1)(c) train and supervise audiology support or other personnel as appropriate to screening for hearing loss and/or APD. - 7.01(1)(d) maintain accurate and accountable records for referral and follow-up of hearing screenings.
+7.01(1) The school audiologist is knowledgeable about the procedures necessary to identify hearing loss in children/students including, but not limited to, the following and is able to:

+7.01(1)(a) perform identification audiometric procedures including pure tone audiometric screening, immittance measurements, otoacoustic emissions and other electrophysiological measurements;

+7.01(1)(b)-establish, administer and coordinate hearing and/or auditory processing disorders (APD) identification programs.

+Commented [KT8]: Per 22-60.5-106, C. R. S., it is the state board's authority to establish by rule and regulation appropriate endorsements and the criteria for such endorsements.